 Each college faculty shall decide under what conditions and which courses or categories of courses throughout the university may be taken for pass-fail credit by students registered in that college, except for courses designated specifically for pass-fail grading.
 Each college shall keep the educational policy committee advised of changes in its rules.

-A student designates the course(s) to be taken pass-fail normally at preregistration but not later than the fifteenth day of instruction in a regular semester or the fifth day of instruction in any summer session.
+A student designates the course(s) to be taken pass-fail normally at preregistration but not later than the fifteenth day of instruction in a regular semester.
+Summer/Winter session deadlines are prorated according to the length of the session.
 Prior to this deadline, the student may transfer from pass-fail to regular grading, or vice-versa, without penalty.
 The courses designated for pass-fail grading by the student require the written acknowledgment of the academic adviser.
 Retroactive changes to/from pass-fail grading are strictly prohibited.

-Since the instructor giving the course is not officially notified which students are taking the course pass-fail, a regular letter grade is reported to the Registrar for the pass-fail students.
-The Registrar then records “P” for reported letter grades from A through D–, and “F” for a reported letter grade of F.
+Since the instructor giving the course is not officially notified which students are taking the course pass-fail, a regular letter grade is reported to Registration & Academic Services for the pass-fail students.
+The student record reflects “P” for reported letter grades from A through D–, and “F” for a reported letter grade of F.

 Under this system, the student surrenders his or her equity to letter grades of A through D–, except as specified below.
 A grade of P applies to the student’s graduation requirements but is not used in the computation of the cumulative average; whereas an F grade is included in the cumulative grade point average.